ayushmclaren/my-site/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am Ayush, senior undergraduate in the [Maths and Stats](http://www.iitk.ac.in/math/) department at IIT-Kanpur.
-I knew exactly what love looked like, in seventh grade.
-Even though I hadn't met love yet, if love had wandered into my homeroom, I would've recognise it at first glance.
-Love arrived exactly when it was supposed to and I ended up at this wonderful department at IIT-Kanpur.

-I have been actively exploring the areas in Markov Chains, believing my way through Bayesian Statistics and evolving through Time Series.
-These have often mesmerised me and ignited an insatiable curiosity to learn more.
-I recently worked on implementing Quantile regression models for binary longitudinal data by [Prof. Arshad Rahman](https://home.iitk.ac.in/~marshad/), which culminated in the[ qbld](http://cran.r-project.org/web/packages/qbld/index.html) package on CRAN.
-I am currently working on Change-point algorithms, and Kolmogorov tests for Markov Chains with [Prof. Dootika Vats](http://dvats.github.io/), who is the sole reason for my love for this field.
+I am Ayush, currently a [Master's of Financial Engineering](https://mfe.haas.berkeley.edu/) candidate at Haas school of Business, UC Berkeley.
+I completed my Bachelor's degree from the [Maths Dept.](https://www.iitk.ac.in/math/) at IIT-Kanpur.
+I have gained skills in statistical research & implementation, Math, Programming and Finance through various courses, projects, internships and summer programs.
+I have also worked as a Technical Product Manager for the Delivery charges & Serviceability teams at [Zomato](https://www.zomato.com/) from June 2021 to Feb 2022.
+I am looking to apply my skills at Quantitative roles.

 Apart from this, I am extremely invested in the Financial markets, specifically in the derivative product space.
 I have been trading and investing for more than 2 years and would love to hear about your idea of the next big market phenomenon.
-I also have considerable experience in psychology through various courses and projects with [Prof. Devpriya Kumar](https://home.iitk.ac.in/~devpriya/index.htm)(No!
-I do not read minds, or do I?).
-Ask me anything cars, and I usually cannot shut up about [Mclaren](http://cars.mclaren.com/).
+Ask me anything cars or Formula 1, and I usually cannot shut up about [Mclaren](http://cars.mclaren.com/).
 I dabble with music, cooking and photography as well.
 Let's get coffee!